AkBKukU/docker-scripts/WIREGUARD-NGINX.md

 Each system will need a public and private key.
 These do not technically need to be stored as files, but you may wish to for recreating the connection later if needed.
-To generate the for now I'm going to assume you are working in an empty directory (eg `~/wg/`) and will save the keys there.
+To generate them, for now I'm going to assume you are working in an empty directory (eg `~/wg/`) and will save the keys there.

 Keys will look something like this as an example: